Milanovac Lake (Jezero Milanovac)

 Milanovac got its name after ‘Milan‘ the name of the local farmer who used to have a mill in this lake.

-At the end of the lake, its eastern side is formed as plateau ending with another barrier and waterfalls (see photo), where waters flow down into lake Gavanovac (see an areal photo of the area) .
+At the end of the lake, its eastern side is formed as a plateau ending with another barrier and waterfalls (see photo), where waters flow down into Lake Gavanovac (see an aerial photo of the area).

 This is where Milke Trnine waterfalls flow into the next lake.